cirosantilli/linux-cheat/compile/gcc/index.md

 This will make for portable, efficient code.

-For test code, ommit the `-03`, since that will make compilation faster.
+For test code, omit the `-03`, since that will make compilation faster.

 ##o